Rethinking Meta-Learning from a Learning Lens: Introduction

 \section{Introduction}

-Meta-learning, also known as learning to learn, usually learns a prior model from multiple tasks so that the learned model is able to quickly adapt to unseen tasks.
-Recently, meta-learning has demonstrated tremendous success in few-shot learning with various applications, such as affective computing ~\cite{wang2024meta}, image classification ~\cite{chen2021metadelta}, and robotics ~\cite{schrum2022mind}.
+Meta-learning, also known as ``learning to learn'', acquires knowledge from multiple tasks and then adapts to unseen tasks.
+Recently, meta-learning has demonstrated tremendous success in various applications, such as affective computing ~\cite{li2023compound}, image classification ~\cite{chen2021metadelta}, and robotics ~\cite{schrum2022mind}.

-The mainstream methods mainly include two types \cite{Metasurvey}: (i) optimization-based methods that learn a general model initialization; and (ii) metric-based methods that learn a transferable metric space.
-Unfortunately, metric-based methods are only applicable to classification problems \cite{sun2023meta, li2018learning}.
-In contrast, optimization-based methods are sufficiently flexible and general to be independent of problems \cite{yao2021improving}.
-Thus, this is also the focus of our work.

-One influential approach is model-agnostic meta-learning (MAML) \cite{maml}, which has inspired many subsequent extensions \cite{song2022efficient,anil,optimization_rapid,Meta-sgd}.
-However, MAML uses over-parameterized models for rapid adaptation but trained on limited data that are much smaller than the parameter dimension, making the model prone to overfitting~\cite{chen2019closer,wang2023awesome}.
-Previous methods \cite{chen2022understanding,chua2021fine,fallah2021generalization} mainly attributed this issue to the lack of data or the lack of information contained in the data.
-They proposed to use data augmentation or constraining data covariance matrix to eliminate overfitting.
-Despite the improved performance, they rely on sufficient training and effective augmentation strategies, which highly increase the training cost and perform poorly in practice applications like military and medical.
-In contrast, we focus on the more fundamental learning strategy to explore: \textbf{(i)} what causes meta-learning errors, and \textbf{(ii)} how to eliminate these errors without changing the environment (e.g., data) and model structure.